Lundanmu/IXD-WEEK2-yw/final/README.md

 ## Muisc Gotcha machine

 ## Introduction
 This is a music gotcha machine to help users select music.
 While people want to play music in daily life, sometimes they don’t know what to listen to.
 So I want to make a fun music selector to help them make the decision.
-The way this device works is, everytime it rotates will drop a ball off.
-When the ball rolls to the hole, the computer will play a music.
+The way this device works is, everytime it rotates it will drop a ball off.
+When the ball rolls to the hole, the computer will play music.
 The initial idea is designing the machine connected to a website.
-The user will play the sound by inputing the number written on the ball to the website.
-While I was working on the progress, I found out there are too many unneccesary steps in this way, so I get rid of the website part, enabling user to play music as long as they make the machine rotate.
+The user will play the sound by inputting the number written on the ball to the website.
+While I was working on the progress, I found out there are too many unnecessary steps in this way, so I got rid of the website part, enabling users to play music as long as they make the machine rotate.

 ![IMG_0263](https://github.com/Lundanmu/adv-prototyping/assets/141177081/5035e814-19b6-4712-a900-05139c2daf1d)